Ahmed-Beltagy/Ahmed-Beltagy/README.md

   <a href="https://git.io/typing-svg"><img src="https://readme-typing-svg.demolab.com?font=Fira+Code&pause=300&color=00F734&background=FFFFFF00&center=true&vCenter=true&width=435&lines=Junior+ML%2FDL+Engineer;Always+Learning+New+Things!" alt="Typing SVG" /></a>
 </p>

-- 🏢 I'm a ML Engineer and also a Data Scientist
+- 🏢 I'm a Junior ML Engineer and also a Junior Data Scientist
 - 👨‍💻 As a CS student, I'm constantly learning and exploring new technologies to improve my skills.
 - 💬 Ask me about my experience with pyhton, Calclus, Statistics, Different ML/DL models or anything related to AI & Data Science.
 - ⚡ Fun Fact: I'm a coffee enthusiast and my perfect day would start and end with a cup of coffee.